mariamelantably/maths-algorithms/README.md

 # maths-algorithms
-A collection of continuous and discrete mathematical algorithms
+a collection of continuous and discrete mathematical algorithms